vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 - platform you want to integrate has REST or GraphQL API,
 - you have installed [Node 10+](https://nodejs.org/en/), [Yarn 1](https://classic.yarnpkg.com/lang/en/) and [Git](https://git-scm.com/),
-- you are familiar with JavaScript and (optionally) TypeScript,
+- you are familiar with JavaScript and TypeScript,
 - you are familiar with [Composition API](../guide/composition-api.html) and [Composables](../guide/composables.html).

 ## Project structure